 NULL Value

-In C++, we cannot assign the NULL value to the reference variable.
-On the other hand, the pointer variable can be assigned with a NULL value.
+In C++, it is not possible to assign a NULL value to a reference variable.
+Conversely, a pointer variable can indeed be assigned a NULL value.

 Indirection

-In C++, pointers can have a pointer to pointer, which offers more than one level of indirection.
+In C++, pointers can include a pointer to pointer, providing multiple levels of indirection.

 Pointer Example: